bretmorin/html-journey-notes/README.md

                 ```
                 - This will be minimum 300px.
 As soon as it goes above 300px in viewport, it expands the grid and keeps each item at 300px

-    - CSS grid also allows us to define rows as well; not just columns
-        - If using fr for sizing, it will compare the other rows
-            ```
-            grid-template-rows: 1fr 2fr
-            ```
-            - This will result in the 2nd row being twice as big as the first
-            - If there are more than 2 rows in this example, the 1fr will keep repeating after the 2fr
-    - Now everything above was done within a container.
-What if we want to apply CSS grid to our functions?
-        - We can specify a certain item to cover a certain amount of grid areas.
-            ```
-            .element-item-here {
-                grid-column-start: 1;
-                grid-column-end: 4;
-            }
-            This will make that item cover the size of 1 to 4 grids.
-            ```
-        - The short-hand way to do this is:
-            ```
-            .element-item-here {
-                grid-column: 1/4;
-            }
-            ```
-        - Another way to do this is to span it across a few grids.
-This means there is no start area for it, and it will take up that space wherever.
-It will, however, never span less than the amount specified.
-            ```
-            .element-item-here {
-                grid-column: span 2;
-            }
-            ```
-        - The problem with this is that it removes responsiveness because it makes sure the specified size matches what we told it to do.
-To help with responsiveness, we can add a '-1' that means it will go all-the-way to the end of the viewport.
-            ```
-            .element-item-here{
-                grid-column: 1/-1;
-            }
-            ```

 ### Section 5: Responsiveness
 1. #### ***Responsive Setup***